openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 The reality of MFEs is that while each application may represent a cohesive domain or bounded context, sometimes you need content and functionality from more than one domain on the page at the same time.

+Alternately, providers may want to show different MFEs to different users while keeping the rest of the app (header, navigation, other MFEs) unchanged.

 Shared Libraries (Current Option #1)
 ------------------------------------